MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/purchasing-how-request-quotes.md

 ms.date: 08/08/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
+ms.sourcegitcommit: aa56764b5f3210229ad21eae6891fb201462209c
-ms.openlocfilehash: fe51ade7a46ab7a8fdf77419a0098ac47fe2e5d1
+ms.openlocfilehash: df1793d811dea11c01ff5e7d90a9f52b9e987c13
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 12/14/2017

 ---
 # <a name="how-to-request-quotes"></a>How to: Request Quotes
-A purchase quote can be used as a preliminary draft for a purchase order, and the order can then be converted to a purchase invoice or a order.
+A purchase quote can be used as a preliminary draft for a purchase order, and the order can then be converted to a purchase invoice or an order.

 ## <a name="to-create-a-purchase-quote"></a>To create a purchase quote